CP1401/Practicals/prac_04/README.md

 ## Example

 Let's walk through a complete example, from problem description, through problem solving to code and testing.
 Read along and understand.
-Do not "do" any of this, just read it and make sure you understand, until you get to the section that asks you to do something.
+Do not "do" any of this; just read it and make sure you understand, until you get to the section that asks you to do something.

 Often, it is impossible for a program to proceed correctly if the user has entered an invalid value.
 A simple and general pattern for validating user input has been taught in class and is below.
-NOTE: When you see *"general patterns"* in programming, you need to learn these, as you will be reusing them again and again.
+**Note**: When you see *"general patterns"* in programming, you need to learn these, as you will be reusing them again and again.
 There may be other ways, but the general patterns are usually the best in most situations.
-Pay attention to patterns like this!
+*Pay attention to patterns like this!*

 Here is our standard error-checking (while loop) pattern:

 ```
 get input